mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Credentials

-Each member of a group presents a credential that associates an identity with the member's key material.
-This information is verified according to the Authentication Service in use for a group.
+Each member of a group presents a credential that provides one or more identities for the member, and associates them with the member's signing key.

-A Credential can provide multiple identifiers for the client.
+The identities and signing key are verified by the Authentication Service in use for a group.

 It is up to the application to decide which identifier or identifiers to use at the application level.
 For example, a certificate in an X509Credential may attest to several domain names or email addresses in its subjectAltName extension.
 An application may decide to present all of these to a user, or if it knows a "desired" domain name or email